AndrewEvl/TestWorkRobots-Work/README.md

 ***Hi!
-My name Andrew!
-It's my realisation you task.***
+My name is Andrew!
+It's my realisation of you task.***
 <hr>
-Start application
+Start of application

-First, you need to run [SQL.sql](SQL.sql) file to create a database on your PC.
+Firstly you need to run [SQL.sql](SQL.sql) file for creation a database on your PC.
-Tables are created automatically after the application starts.
+Tables will be created automatically after the application will be started.
-Start page <http://localhost:8080/home> my application.
+Start page is <http://localhost:8080/home> of my application.
-This page its start work my application.
+This page starts work of my application.
 <hr>
 Used technologies :